rxseger/homebridge-udp-json/README.md

 {"temperature_c": 24.35, "pressure_hPa": 1010.73, "altitude_m": 21.01, "humidity_percent": 38.20}
 ```

-This is a custom structure, but simple enough to send from cheap Wi-Fi enabled microcontrollers
+This is a custom structure, but is simple enough to send from cheap Wi-Fi enabled microcontrollers
 such as the ESP8266.

 ## See also